Glimmer in the Dark

 The police parked by the kerb about three-quarters up the slope of the street, then both got out.
 A man and a woman.
 Two young cops dressed in the grey-blue shirts and navy blue slacks of the Tearmann Metropolitan Police and each wearing a light ballistic vest despite the heat of the summer night.
 The patrol car had been air-conditioned, yet the perspiration began showing on their youthful faces almost as soon as they’d exited their vehicle.

 The police woman glanced around, stretching and turning to get the kinks out of her back at the same time.
-She grimaced, blinked, then spoke into her lapel microphone, “This is Williams and Bennet, over . . .
-Yeah, we’re at the address, just to confirm, over . . .
+She grimaced, blinked, then spoke into her lapel microphone, “This is Churchill one-oh-four, over . . . copy that, we’re at the address, would like to ascertain this is the correct location, over . . .
 Number eighteen, over . . .
 Wattle Avenue, over . . .
-Lights are on inside, no visible movement, over.”
+Lights are on inside the residence, no visible movement at this time, over.”

 “Ready?”, the male cop asked.